Mortgage rates fell for the 1st time in 3-weeks in the week ending 26th March, with the downside coming from FED support.

 Freddie Mac Rates

-- 30-year fixed rates decreased by 5 basis points to 3.60% in the week.
-Rates were down from 4.45% from a year ago.
-The average increased from 0.7 points to 0.8 points.
+- 30-year fixed rates fell by 15 basis points to 3.50% in the week.
+Rates were down from 4.06% from a year ago.
+The average fee remained unchanged at 0.7 points.

 Mortgage Bankers’ Association Rates

-Weekly figures released by the Mortgage Bankers Association showed that the Market Composite Index, which is a measure of mortgage loan application volume, fell by 1.2% in the week ending 17th January.
-The Composite Index had surged by 30.2% in the week ending 10th January.
+Weekly figures released by the Mortgage Bankers Association showed that the Market Composite Index, which is a measure of mortgage loan application volume, tumbled by 29.4% in the week ending 20th March.
+In the previous week, the Index had fallen by 8.4%.

-The Refinance Index decreased by 2% from the previous week and was 116% higher from the same week a year ago.
-In the week ending 10th January, the Index had surged by 43% from the prior week.
+The Refinance Index slumped by 34% from the previous week and was 195% than the same week a year ago.
+In the previous week, the index had fallen by 10%.

 For the week ahead